 Defense for Obstruction of Telephone Service Charge

 When a person is charged with Obstruction of Telephone Service in Douglas County, the District Attorney must prove every single element (part) of C.R.S.
 18-9-306.5, which means they must convince a jury beyond a reasonable doubt that the defendant “knowingly prevented, obstructed, or delayed the telephone communication of another individual.”
 Our job as criminal defense attorneys is to make sure this does not happen.
-Very often, juries We work hard to find evidence to prove your innocence.don't understand the DA must prove “beyond a reasonable doubt.”
+We work hard to find evidence to prove your innocence.
+The DA must prove “beyond a reasonable doubt.”
 Without proof, your case doesn't stand.
 If you have been charged with the crime of Obstruction of Telephone Service, you need an experienced criminal defense lawyer.
 Having one to represent you against these accusations can prove indispensable in beating the government.
-The skilled criminal attorneys at O'Malley and Sawyer, LLC know how to formulate a defense that will have a favorable outcome.
+The skilled criminal attorneys at Sawyer Legal Group, LLC know how to formulate a defense that will have a favorable outcome.
 They have experience in fighting these criminal offenses.

 Colorado Obstruction of Telephone Service Statute – C.R.S.
 18-9-306.5